Ex-Service Members Make Fab Foster Carers

 If you are a recently retired service member, maybe you should consider becoming a Foster Carer.
 You could make big a difference in a young persons life.

 So, if you feel you have the qualities to become a carer and are interested in finding out more about fostering, there are various ways you can get in touch.
-Please either make an online enquiry or call us on Freephone 0800 038 7799 to find out more!
-You can submit your details using the form at the bottom of this page.
+You can call, text or WhatsApp Rachael on 07938 575 738; or send an email to email@example.com.
+If you would prefer us to call you, please submit your details using the form below; and we’ll get back to you soon!

 We would just like to add, that although ex-service members share many of the qualities that we look for in a Foster Carer, that these qualities can be found in abundance elsewhere, too.
 For anyone who is considering fostering, we would encourage you to get in touch!
 If you have a spare bedroom, and some space in your heart, this might be the start of your journey.